ManushKalwari/JEPA/README.md

 # Self-Supervised Learning with Joint Embedding Predictive Architecture (JEPA)

-## Overview - Learning by Observation: From Cats & Dogs to Tigers & Foxes
+##Learning by Observation: From Cats & Dogs to Tigers & Foxes

+## Overview

 This project explores the potential of the **Joint Embedding Predictive Architecture (JEPA)** for learning high-level representations through **self-supervised learning (SSL)**.
 Inspired by human cognitive abilities to generalize through observation, JEPA learns latent representations of data.